 In fact, there are probably only three villains who avert this trope: Jan Valentine (who goes out laughing his ass off), the Captain (who goes out the same way), and the Major (who just wanted constant and everlasting war, regardless of who won or lost).

-Daniel D'Arby's breakdown in Part 3 of JoJo's Bizarre Adventure.
-Jotaro beats D'Arby in a game of poker by messing him up through sheer bluffing!
-D'Arby is an expert gambler, had the whole game rigged to his advantage, and Jotaro had never played poker before that moment.
-Jotaro's poker face was just that good.
+Daniel J. D'Arby's epic breakdown in Part 3 of JoJo's Bizarre Adventure.
+Jotaro beats D'Arby in a game of poker by messing him up through sheer bluffing.
+D'Arby is an expert gambler, had the whole game rigged to his advantage, but ultimately lost to Jotaro's extreme poker face and his own immerse fear that if he loses, he must reveal Dio's secret, which is likely to get him killed.

 Accelerator also has one of these (not sure if other moments really count for this) after Touma slaps his hand away, something that has never happened due to his vector control ability redirecting any and all attacks or block attempts.